the-javapocalypse/Building-Damage-Estimator/README.md

 #### FYP-II Progress
-We have accomplished the following tasks in FYP-II:
+__We have accomplished the following tasks in FYP-II:

 * Comparision of different architectures
 * Built a final dataset for the model and to benchmark architectures' performance

+__In Progress

+* Benchmarking models and architectures

-Remaining Deliverables:
+__Remaining Deliverables:

 * Hybrid Model
 * Literature